stammler/simframe/paper/joss/paper.md

 Solving differential equations is part of the daily work of scientists. `Simframe` facilitates this by providing the infrastructure: Data structures, integration schemes, and methods to write and read output files.

-On one hand, `Simframe` can be used to quickly solve small scientific problems, and, on the other hand, can be easily extended to larger projects due to its versatility and modular structure.
+On one hand, `Simframe` can be used to quickly solve small scientific problems, and, on the other hand, it can be easily extended to larger projects due to its versatility and modular structure.

 Furthermore, `Simframe` is ideal for beginners without programming experience who are taking their first steps in solving differential equations.
 It can therefore be used to design lectures or practical courses at schools and universities, as it allows students to concentrate on the essentials without having to write larger programs on their own.

-While plenty of ODE solver packages exist, `Simframe` offers a flexible framework to define, group, and describe data, define how it is updated, use existing integrators or define new ones, and to handle writing of data or serializing the entire simulation object, all in one modular package.
+While plenty of ODE solver packages exist for Python, like `solve_ivp` or `odeint` in `SciPy`'s `integrate` module.
+These functions, however, do not provide data structures, nor input/output capabilities. `Simframe` offers a flexible framework to define, group, and describe data, define how it is updated, use existing integrators or define new ones, and to handle writing of data or serializing the entire simulation object, all in one modular package.

 # Features